Prosen-Ghosh/llm_demo/60-day-bootcamp/README.md

 ## Day 2 Projects

-*   **[LLM Proxy](./day-2/llm-proxy/README.md):** A proxy service for Large Language Models (LLMs).
-This project is designed to act as an intermediary between client applications and various LLM providers, offering features like request routing, load balancing, and potentially caching or API key management.
+*   **[Streaming LLM API](./day-2/streaming-llm-api/README.md):** A production-grade RESTful API for interacting with Large Language Models (LLMs) with a focus on streaming responses, modular provider integration, and robust architecture.

 Each project within the day-specific folders has its own `README.md` with detailed setup and usage instructions.